-COSHH was originally introduced in 1988 as a specific regulation applying to hazardous substances and brought with it the requirement for control of exposure, health surveillance, exposure limits and COSHH assessments (a type of risk assessment specific to substances hazardous to health).
+COSHH introduced additional requirements for the control of exposure, health surveillance, exposure limits and COSHH assessments (a type of risk assessment specific to substances hazardous to health).

 Risk assessments are not a new concept, but the COSHH regulations were a chance to address the health hazards that are often unique to hazardous substances.